 What causes mushrooms to grow in your yard?

-But first, why do mushrooms grow in your yard or lawn in the first place?
-Emilly Barbosa Fernandes, Small Space Gardener and consultant at House Grail, explains that 'There are two necessary and sufficient conditions for mushrooms to grow in your yard or lawn: the presence of fungal threads and healthy soil.
+But first, why do mushrooms grow in your yard in the first place?
+Emilly Barbosa Fernandes, Small Space Gardener and consultant at House Grail (opens in new tab), explains that 'There are two necessary and sufficient conditions for mushrooms to grow in your yard: the presence of fungal threads and healthy soil.
 Fungal threads (fungal mycelia) are located 3-4 inches below the soil surface and can exist there for decades.
 In fall, there is enough rain for fungal mycelia to start fruiting.
-As a result, you see the mushrooms popping up in your yard or lawn.'
+As a result, you see the mushrooms popping up in your yard.'

-The big question is whether mushrooms cause a problem for your lawn ideas in the first place..
-Ethan Howell, Co-Owner of Florida Environmental, points out that 'on lawns with enough organic materials, this organic debris feeds your grass.'
+The big question is whether mushrooms cause a problem in the first place.
+Ethan Howell, Co-Owner of Florida Environmental (opens in new tab), points out that 'on lawns with enough organic materials, this organic debris feeds your grass.'
 Ethan's recommendation is that 'if you simply have a few mushrooms in your yard, you don't need to do anything about them.
 They don't harm your yard.'

 If you do feel that there is a problem with too many mushrooms, Emily says that 'you can just pick them off or remove them with a rake.'
 She cautions against 'using any chemical or synthetic substance to remove the mushrooms.
 The chemicals may cause a reaction with the humus layers, and kill your lawn and everything else in your soil.'

 One thing to know about mushrooms is that they like compacted soil, so, according to Emily, 'to minimize mushroom growth, you should trim your trees and bushes, remove yard tents or any other sources of shade.
-To prevent compacted soil, you should avoid overwatering your lawn and regularly aerate the lawn.'
+To prevent compacted soil, you should avoid regularly aerate the lawn.'
 Learning how to aerate a lawn is well worth doing for many reasons, not just mushroom removal.